-Nikon recently added a new full-frame (FX) DSLR to its lineup.
-The D750 slots between the entry D610 and D810 (with the high-end D4/D4S and Df rounding out the full-frame offerings).
-In fact, think of it as a baby D810 with many trickled-down features, and it’s more powerful than the D610.
-Although it’s no bargain at more than two grand ($2,300 to be exact, body only), it’s a camera many photographers are drooling over.
+The D750 slots between the entry D610 and D850 (with the high-end D5 rounding out the full-frame offerings).
+In fact, think of it as a baby D810 with many trickled-down features, that make it more powerful than the D610.
+First available in late 2014, the D750 is getting on in years — we wouldn’t be surprised to see an update soon.
+But, the camera’s age means the price has dropped, making it still a viable option at about $1,700 body only compared to the $3,300 D850.
+While older, it’s a camera many photographers are drooling over.
 Delivering incredible still images and videos, we can see why the D750 is turning heads.

 Features and design

-We recently tested the Nikon D810, a 36-megapixel full-frame DSLR that we really like, but at $3,300 (body only) it’s for a select group of well-heeled enthusiast photographers or professionals whose work depends on such equipment.
+The Nikon D850 is an excellent DSLR with both speed and high resolution, but at $3,300 (body only) it’s for a select group of well-heeled enthusiast photographers or professionals whose work depends on such equipment.
 The D750 is definitely its smaller sibling – in weight, megapixels, and price – but it’s hardly inexpensive at nearly $3,600 with a very capable kit lens.
-That said, the D750 has loads of appealing features including a 24.3MP full-frame sensor, the same autofocus system as the $6,500 D4S, 1080/60p video capture, built-in Wi-Fi, and top ISO of 51,200.
+That said, the D750 has loads of appealing features including a 24.3MP full-frame sensor, the same autofocus system as the $5,860 D4S, 1080/60p video capture, built-in Wi-Fi, and top ISO of 51,200.

 The D750 goes from basic to highly advanced – it’s up to you to decide what you want from the camera.